 4. CONCLUSION

 The importance of sales is observed at the level of wholesalers affiliated with an organization and among divorced individuals.
 The importance of sales is observed at the level of wholesalers affiliated with an organization and among divorced individuals.
-They are also determined by the purchase of small ruminants for resale and breeding, the location of the livestock market (Niamey 2000, Koira Tegui, Rive droite and Tourakou), membership in the Hausa ethnicity, and the cash payment method.
+They are also determined by the purchase of small ruminants for resale and breeding, membership in the Hausa ethnicity, and the cash payment method.

 This study shows the importance of non-zootechnical factors in the process of selling small ruminants.
 Thus, in the context of identifying factors that have a significant influence on the sale of animal products, it is essential to consider both zoothecnical and non-zoothecnical variables.
 Indeed, the results of studies focusing solely on zoothecnical factors are incomplete.